mizutanilab/MCTrace/README.md

 MCTrace executable 'kozo---.exe' is available from the Releases pane of the <b><a href="https://github.com/mizutanilab/MCTrace">repository homepage</a></b>.
 This page was previously posted in our lab site and moved from there in 2016.

 <UL>
+  <li>Build Jan-16-2023.
+Executables compiled with VS2008 and VS2017 are both available.</li>
   <li>Build Dec-25-2020.
 Functions including those for the analysis of vessel strucrures were implemented.</li>
   <li>v3.8.0 (21 Mar 2018).
 Many functions including improved auto-tracing, structure annoation, geometry analysis, and SWC file loading routines were implemented.
 You can use MCTrace to view SWC files, such as those available from NeuroMorpho.Org.</li>
   <li>v3.5.0 (6 Jan 2017) Routines for <a href="https://github.com/mizutanilab/BluetoothDials">Bluetooth Dials</a> were implemented.</li>